Q. Least common complication of Meckel's diverticulum (NEET 2018)

-Q) Adverse factor for spontaneous fistula closure:
+Q) Which of the following is an Adverse factor hindering spontaneous fistula closure:

 a) Tract <1cm